Exhep Enoxaparin 40 Mg | 300 mg

 • Recent or upcoming spinal/epidural procedures

-Caution is advised if you have:
+Caution is advise if you have:

 • Kidney or liver disease